bellatl/bell-portfolio/data/blog/nextjs-in-a-vs-code-development-container.md

 ---
-tags: ["Next.js", "VS Code", "Tools"]
+tags: ['Next.js', 'VS Code', 'Tools']

 draft: false

 title: Next.js in a VS Code development container
 summary: A simple and minimalistic template to develop your Next.js application in a VS Code development container.
 date: 2021-06-11
-images: ["/thumbnails/nextjs-in-a-vs-code-development-container.png"]
+images: ['/thumbnails/nextjs-in-a-vs-code-development-container.png']
 ---

 A simple and minimalistic template to develop your Next.js application in a VS Code development container.
 Use Next.js with the portability of docker and the comfort of VS Code in just a few steps.